timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART V-BOARDS, ADMINISTRATIONS, AND SERVICES/CHAPTER 73-VETERANS HEALTH ADMINISTRATION—ORGANIZATION AND FUNCTIONS/SUBCHAPTER I-ORGANIZATION.md

     * (C) be responsible and report directly to the Chief Patient Care Services Officer of the Veterans Health Administration on all matters relating to the education and training, employment, appropriate use, and optimal participation of physician assistants within the programs and initiatives of the Administration.

+  * (10) The Chief Officer of Women's Health.

-  * (10) Such other personnel as may be authorized by this chapter.
+  * (11) Such other personnel as may be authorized by this chapter.

 * (b) Of the Assistant Under Secretaries for Health appointed under subsection (a)(3)—